gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 Description
 -----------
-Converts raw data into denormalized data based on a key column.
-User is able to specify the list of fields that should be used in the denormalized record, with an option to use an alias for the output field name.
+Row Denormalizer is an open source accelerator that converts raw data into denormalized data based on a key column.
+Using this accelerator, the user can specify the list of fields that should be used in the denormalized record, with an option to use an alias for the output field name.
 For example, 'ADDRESS' in the input is mapped to 'addr' in the output schema.

 Use Case
 --------
-The transform takes input record that stores a variable set of custom attributes for an entity, denormalizes it on the basis of the key field, and then returns a denormalized table according to the output schema specified by the user.
+Consider a scenario wherein you have an input record that stores a variable set of custom attributes for an entity, and you want to denormalize it.
+Row Denormalizer takes the input record, denormalizes it on the basis of the key field, and then returns a denormalized table according to the output schema specified by you.
 The denormalized data is easier to query.
+All this can be achieved by making configurational changes in the accelerator as explained in the following section.

 Properties
 ----------
+The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**keyField:** Name of the column in the input record which will be used to group the raw data.
+**keyField:** Specify the name of the column in the input record which will be used to group the raw data.
 For Example, id.

-**nameField:** Name of the column in the input record which contains the names of output schema columns.
-For example, input records have columns 'id', 'attribute', 'value' and the 'attribute' column contains 'FirstName', 'LastName', 'Address'.
-  "So the output record will have column names as 'FirstName', 'LastName', 'Address'.
+**nameField:** Specify the name of the column in the input record which contains the names of output schema columns.
+For example, if input records have columns 'id', 'attribute', 'value', and the 'attribute' column contains 'FirstName', 'LastName', 'Address', the output record will have column names as 'FirstName', 'LastName', 'Address'.

-**valueField:** Name of the column in the input record which contains the values for output schema columns.
-For example, input records have columns 'id', 'attribute', 'value' and the 'value' column contains 'John', 'Wagh', 'NE Lakeside'.
-So the output record will have values for columns 'FirstName', 'LastName', 'Address' as 'John', 'Wagh', 'NE Lakeside' respectively.
+**valueField:** Specify the name of the column in the input record which contains the values for output schema columns.
+For example, if input records have columns 'id', 'attribute', 'value', and the 'value' column contains 'John', 'Wagh', 'NE Lakeside', the output record will have values for columns as 'FirstName', 'LastName', 'Address' as 'John', 'Wagh', 'NE Lakeside' respectively.

-**outputFields:** List of the output fields to be included in denormalized output.
+**outputFields:** Specify the list of the output fields to be included in the denormalized output.

-**fieldAliases:** List of the output fields to rename.
+**fieldAliases:** Specify the list of the output fields to be renamed.
 The key specifies the name of the field to rename, with its corresponding value specifying the new name for that field.

-**numPartitions:** Number of partitions to use when grouping data.
+**numPartitions:** Specify the number of partitions to use when grouping data.
 If not specified, the execution framework will decide on the number to use.

 Conditions
 ----------
-In case a field value is not present, then it will be considered as NULL.
+In case a field value is not present, it will be considered as NULL.

 For Example,